Wandalen/wTools/module/core/genfile_core/docs/feature/012_memory_file_system.md

 ### Design

-`MemoryFileSystem` stores file content in a map from path to byte vector.
+The in-memory file system stores file content in a map from path to byte vector.
 Writes add or replace entries; reads return the stored bytes or an error for missing paths.
-The `create_dir_all` operation is a no-op since in-memory storage requires no directory creation.
+The create-directory-all operation is a no-op since in-memory storage requires no directory creation.
 No real filesystem operations are performed, making tests fast and side-effect free.

 ### Cross-References